Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 - Who is the richest BIGBANG member?

 According to multiple reports, G-Dragon is the richest BIGBANG member.
-His net worth touched USD 45 million (INR 373 crore approx.) in 2022.
+His net worth touched USD 45 million (RM209.5 million approx.) in 2022.